vitoriars/vitoriars/README.md

 ## 👩‍💻 About me
 - My name is Vitoria and I'm 22 yo
 - I'm a linguistics student at FFLCH USP
-- I love programming, my main language is Python
-- I also love the natural language processing and data science area
 - Nowdays I'm a member of [Turing USP](https://github.com/turing-usp)
 - I often write on [Medium](https://medium.com/@vitoria.27.07)
 - You can find me at [LinkedIn](https://www.linkedin.com/in/vitoria-rodrigues-silva/)!